allenai/essential-terms/README.md

+# Data
 This is the dataset accompanying the following paper:

-	Learning What is Essential in Questions, CoNLL-2017.
+ - Daniel Khashabi, Tushar Khot, Ashish Sabharwal and Dan Roth, "Learning What is Essential in Questions", CoNLL-2017.

 The .tsv file contains the questions and their annotations.
 Each line has one single question, followed by its number of annotators and the essentiality scores of its constituents.